thetechconspiracy/Javascript-Bookmarklets/README.md

 # Javascript-Bookmarklets
-A series of bookmarklets to enhance my browsing experience
+A series of small and simple bookmarklets to enhance my browsing experience